Aligning expectations means managing resilience

 - What happens the next time there is a significant outage or shock that impacts critical infrastructure for days or even weeks?

-- How do organizations in industries dominated by a few critical service providers (like cloud service providers) manage their concentration risks?
+- How do organisations in industries dominated by a few critical service providers (like cloud service providers) manage their concentration risks?

 - How can companies leverage operational resilience concepts that financial services companies are now adopting with pressure from some regulators to augment supply chain and third-party provider expectations?

-A resilient organization is one that can absorb operational disruptions and still maintain continuity of service.
-The organization should have formal substitutability and transferability plans in place to mitigate supply chain and third-party vendor service disruptions.
+A resilient organisation is one that can absorb operational disruptions and still maintain continuity of service.
+The organisation should have formal substitutability and transferability plans in place to mitigate supply chain and third-party vendor service disruptions.